 - CSDI 307: Introduction to Audiology

 - CSDI 309: Neural Bases of Speech, Language, and Swallowing

-CSDI 310: Clinical Methods and CSDI 355: Clinical Practicum are available to students who qualify (B average in courses within the major and a minimum grade of B in CSDI 301: Phonology and CSDI 306: Language Disorders in Children) and who receive permission from the department.Electives may be taken in any areas of student interest.
-Students will be advised regarding basic biological and physical science, mathematics and social science coursework required for certification at the state and national levels.
+CSDI 310: Clinical Methods and CSDI 355: Clinical Practicum are available to students who qualify (a minimum course average of 3.2 within the major and a minimum grade of B in CSDI 301: Phonology and CSDI 306: Language Disorders in Children) and who receive permission from the department.Electives may be taken in any areas of student interest.
+Students will be advised regarding basic coursework in biological and physical sciences, social and behavioral sciences, and statistics required for certification at the state and national levels.